 - pathway students at risk of disengaging from secondary school who need hands-on curriculum delivered in partnership with their school

 - transition students who are disengaging from secondary school and looking for alternative education options outside of school

 Wintec is a practical learning specialist that provides project-based, experiential packages of learning for the above youth customer segments.
-We focus on providing the right mix of contextualized foundation and career based training, in a low risk, high supported environment which enables students to sample jobs and start their career journey.
+We focus on providing the right mix of contextualised foundation and career based training, in a low risk, high support environment which enables students to sample jobs and start their career journey.

 In partnership with local secondary schools under Waikato Trades Academy, to deliver vocational pathway sector-related standards that will meet the National Certificate in Educational Achievement (NCEA) Level 3.

 Participants in this programme will gain the knowledge and skills required to make decisions about career and higher level study pathways within their chosen vocational pathway.